duniter/website_en/content/pages/get-g1.md

 To do this, it is simple: create a wallet Ğ1 then find someone ready to make an exchange.
 Yes but an exchange of what?
 Of units Ğ1 for the one who owns it, against a good or service for the one who wants it.

 A really simple market place has been developed.
 Named [Ğannonce](https://github.com/c-geek/gannonce-pod), its first instance is hosted on [duniter website](https://gannonce.duniter.org/).
+Another marketplace also exists, called [ĞChange](https://www.gchange.fr).

 ## Produce